What is Diabetic Neuropathy?

 High levels of blood sugar for a long period of time can damage the nerve fibers, causing eventually diabetic neuropathy.
-The real cause of diabetic neuropathy is not known, however it is believes that a combination of factors play a great role.
+The real cause of diabetic neuropathy is not known, however, it is believed that a combination of factors plays a great role.

 High levels of blood sugar damage the delicate nerve fibers, interfering with their ability to transmit signals, as well as the small blood vessels that supply the nerves with oxygen and necessary nutrients.